bmarley/RxRetroBus-seed/README.md

 ### Subscribing
 Currently, any class that will subscribe to an RxRetroBus will need to `implements RetroSubscriberReceiver`.
-This interface will force the class to implement `List<RetroSubscriber> getSubscribers();`, which is what the bus looks for when a class subscribes.
+This interface will force the class to implement `List<RetroSubscriber> getSubscribers();`.
 As this method suggests, it must return a list of `RetroSubscriber` objects.
+This is the method the bus calls to register subscribers.

 These look like this:
 ```java